Get E-Book

 });

 The listen callback runs once the server is listening.
-It is equivalent to a one-time listening listener.
+It behaves like a one-time listening listener.
 At that point, the listening socket exists below JavaScript.
 The OS has claimed the endpoint.
 Incoming TCP handshakes can complete and wait for Node to accept them.

-A listening socket is the OS socket state that accepts new connection attempts for a local endpoint.
+A listening socket is OS state for accepting connection attempts on a local endpoint.
 It has a protocol, address family, local address, local port, and listen state.
 It also participates in kernel queues that hold incoming connection work before user space accepts it.
-Backlog mechanics belong to Chapter 9.6, but the split belongs here: the server object is JavaScript; the listening socket is OS state.
+Backlog behavior belongs to Chapter 9.6.
+Here, the important idea is smaller - the server object is JavaScript, while the listening socket is OS state.

 server.listen()